theupshift/chrdev/posts/2020-05-12-Privacy-and-Coherence.md

 *These phones are even shipping in late May 2020!*

-(Do you remember the FirefoxOS Phone?
-I remember as I got one for free when Firefox was beta-testing it, and it felt really weird at that time.)
+Do you remember the FirefoxOS Phone?
+I remember as I got one for free when Firefox was beta-testing it, and it felt really weird at the time.

 With these novel approaches and businesses around privacy oriented phones, I think we are headed in the right direction, since I feel that manufacturers and the community behind are growing year after year.